 Many of the harsh chemicals and fragrances used in dog shampoos can actually irritate the skin and dry out the natural oils that are there to protect the health of both the skin and coat.

-Look into a more gentle shampoo with natural ingredients such as:
+Look into a gentler, or medicated shampoo with natural ingredients such as:

 - Oatmeal: Helps to naturally moisturize the skin and coat.

-- Calendula: An essential oil made from a flower known as the pot marigold, this natural remedy is antibacterial and also provides some relief from the itchiness caused from inflammation.
+- Calendula: An essential oil made from a flower known as the pot marigold, this natural remedy is antibacterial and also provides some relief from the itchiness caused by inflammation.

-- Apple Cider Vinegar: Dilute raw and unfiltered apple cider vinegar by 50/50 with water and then let it soak into the skin and coat for 10 minutes before rinsing off.
-This can make the skin too acidic for the yeast associated with many bacterial skin infections to thrive.
+- Apple Cider Vinegar: Dilute raw and unfiltered apple cider vinegar by 50/50 with water then let it soak into the skin and coat for 10 minutes before rinsing off.
+This can make the skin too acidic for the yeast associated with a bacterial infection to thrive.

 Foods and Supplements that Support Skin Health in Dogs

-Of course, great nutrition can also help your dog maintain healthy skin.
-In fact, some skin conditions can be caused by malnutrition or poor diet.
+Great nutrition can also help your dog maintain healthy skin.
+In fact, some skin conditions are caused by malnutrition or a poor diet.
 If your dog is suffering from chronic or recurring skin problems, a change in diet may help.

-One of the most often recommended supplements to promote skin health in canines is the family of Omega Fatty Acids.
-Long shown by research to support healthy skin and coat, Omega fatty acids can be added to your dog’s diet via supplements, specialized dog food, or natural foods such as certain types of fish, flaxseed, and edamame (soybean).
+One of the most-recommended supplements to promote skin health in canines is the family of Omega Fatty Acids.
+Long-shown by research to support healthy skin and coat, Omega fatty acids can be added to your dog’s diet via supplements, specialized dog food, or natural foods such as certain types of fish, flaxseed, and edamame (soybean).